People's Republic of Benin: Attempted coup

 In January 1977, an attempted coup, called Operation Shrimp, led by the mercenary Bob Denard and supported by France, Gabon, and Morocco failed and hardened the regime, which was officially moving toward the way of a government-political party.
 The constitution was adopted on 26 August of that year, Article 4 stating:

 People's Republic of Benin, the road to development is socialism.
 Its philosophical basis is Marxism–Leninism to be applied in a lively and creative manner to the realities of Benin.
-All activities of national social life in the People's Republic of Benin are organized in this way under the leadership of the revolution of Benin, detachment vanguard of exploited and oppressed masses, leading core of the Beninese people as a whole and its revolution.
+All activities of national social life in the People's Republic of Benin are organized in this way under the leadership of the revolution of Benin, detachment vanguard of the exploited and oppressed masses, leading core of the Beninese people as a whole and its revolution.

 Place des Martyrs (Cotonou): Monument commemorating the victims of the attempted coup of 1977.

 A basic law established an all-powerful national assembly.

 The opposition was muzzled, and political prisoners remained in detention for years without trial.
 The elections were held under a system of unique applications.
 Campaigns were conducted for rural development and improving education.
 The government also pursued a policy of anti-religious inspiration to root out witchcraft, forces of evil, and retrograde beliefs (West African Vodún, a traditional religion well established in the South, was prohibited, which did not prevent President Kérékou, a few years later, from having his personal marabout, during the period in which he identified as Muslim).
 Benin received only modest support from other communist states, hosting several teams from cooperating Cuba, East Germany, the Soviet Union, and North Korea.